A building that demonstrates a high level of comfort and wellbeing, as well as being economically attractive

 For its new head office, Geelen specified a zero carbon building that should generate at least the same amount of renewable energy as is used for ventilation, heating, cooling, hot tap water, lighting, computers and communication systems.
 Geelen also specified construction materials to be ‘Cradle to Cradle’ or equivalent and the use of Lean/Smart construction principles.

-For the outcome to be measurable and independently verifiable BREEAM was prescribed as yardstick for sustainability, health and wellbeing.
+For the outcome to be measurable and independently verifiable BREEAM was prescribed as a benchmark for sustainability, health and wellbeing.
 BREEAM was selected because of its wide scope, international reputation and facts-based approach.
 The goal was 5 stars/Outstanding, or a minimum score of 85%.

 A team of architects, technical consultants, BREEAM experts, and construction manager started a 3 year design process, constantly weighing technical possibilities against Total Cost of Ownership and BREEAM credits.
 Geelen decided to work without principal contractor.
 Instead, all sub-contractors were directly engaged.
 Their activities were coordinated by a construction manager who was recruited specifically for this project.
 This facilitated Continuous Improvement throughout the process maximising the use of subcontractor know-how and experience.
 This approach generated better results than expected, such as 50% excess generation of clean energy, a BREEAM score of 99.94% and project completion within budget.